 One of my first adventures overseas was when I worked on a summer camp back in 2008.
-I was a camp counsellor in up-state New York!
+I was a camp counselor in up-state New York!
 Looking back at the amount of luggage I took for the 3 month trip is embarrassing, I didn’t really have a clue what to take and I’m proud to say my packing has definitely improved!
-There are some things that I’m glad I took so hopefully my camp counsellor packing list will give you an idea on where to start when preparing for summer camp!
+There are some things that I’m glad I took so hopefully my camp counselor packing list will give you an idea on where to start when preparing for summer camp!

 Camp Counselor Packing List

 First things first, every summer camp will be different and will have different rules.
 My camp supplied me with a staff manual which had some of the rules in.
-It stated things like you had to wear ‘one piece’ swimwear only, the rule of thumb was that shorts for both campers and counsellors had to be longer than your thumb (no pun intended) when your arms were by your side, no vest tops/strapless tops etc. If your camp offers this, it’s a great resource on giving you an idea on what’s appropriate.
+It stated things like you had to wear ‘one piece’ swimwear only, the rule of thumb was that shorts for both campers and counselors had to be longer than your thumb (no pun intended) when your arms were by your side, no vest tops/strapless tops etc. If your camp offers this, it’s a great resource on giving you an idea on what’s appropriate.